Creating Your First Branch

 Click Edit and change the branch content.
 When you save, only the branch is updated.

-Check the byline on the branch page: it shows whether your branch is up to date with the original.
+Check the Page Branching modal on the branch page: it shows whether your branch is up to date with the original.
 If someone edits the original while you work on the branch, use Update (sync) from the byline before merging.

 4. Merge back to the original